guiltygyoza/blog/_posts/2022-06-16-behavior-interop.md

 ### Object interoperability is behavior interoperability
 What does it mean to have object interop?

 An object is apparently more than a hexstring that identifies it uniquely in the scope of an ERC-721 contract.
-An object, in its digital representation, may comprise parameters that specify its property, and code that describes its behavior; property ultimately is manifested by behavior (e.g. coefficient of elasticity impacts behavior animated by physics engine; aggressiveness impacts behavior animated by AI engine).
+An object, in its digital representation, may comprise parameters that specify its property, and code that describes its behavior; property ultimately is manifested by behavior (e.g. restitution coefficient impacts behavior animated by physics engine; aggressiveness impacts behavior animated by AI engine).
 Essentially, an object is its behavior.
 Therefore, object interop means to have objects *behave* in consistent ways across different realities.
 Object interop is behavior interop.

 ### Behavior is manifested via computational model
 What is behavior?